 When you set up a device, you're asked if you want to turn on Location Services.
-After you've completed set-up, you can turn Location Services on or off at any time.
+After you've completed setup, you can turn Location Services on or off at any time.

-- On your iPhone or iPad: Go to Settings Privacy & Security > Location Services and turn off location sharing. - On your Mac using macOS 13 or later: Choose Apple menu > System Settings, click Privacy & Security , click Location Services, turn off Location Services, enter your password, then click Unlock.
+- On your iPhone or iPad: Go to Settings > Privacy & Security > Location Services and turn off location sharing. - On your Mac using macOS 13 or later: Choose Apple menu > System Settings, click Privacy & Security , click Location Services, turn off Location Services, enter your password, then click Unlock. - On your Mac using macOS 12 or earlier: Choose Apple menu ★ > System Preferences, click Security & Privacy ★, then click Privacy.
+Click Location Services.
+If the lock at the bottom left is locked ★, click it to unlock the preference pane.
+Deselect Enable Location Services.